sifive/block-pio-sifive/README.md

 ## Making a test

-Currently, only c integration tests are supported.
+Currently, only C integration tests are supported.
 A simple test is included with this repository in `block-pio-sifive/tests/demo/main.c`.
 It looks like this.
 ```c
 int main()